vinaygoswami321/MCQ-assessment/ReadME.md

 # MCQ Assessment  Portal

 This is an MCQ-based Online Assessment Portal made by Vinay Giri Goswami and Ayushi jain.
-The web application is made using `React js for frontend` and `Node js` as backend, `Mongodb` as Database and for the front-end part, we have used `HTML`, `CSS`, `JS`, and `Bootstrap`.
+The web application is made using `React js` and `Node js` as backend, `Mongodb` as Database and for the front-end part, we have used `HTML`, `CSS`, `JS`, and `Bootstrap`.

 You can find the Portal here: https://assesment-quiz.netlify.app/ You can find the Admin Portal here: https://assesment-quiz.netlify.app/adminLogin